SEO for Sydney Photographers

 Schema Markup: Ready-to-Use Code

-Schema markup helps Google understand your business.
-Copy and customise this code:
+Schema markup helps Google understand your photographers at a glance.
+Customise this code for your site:

 LocalBusiness Schema (Required)